IBM/z_ansible_collections_samples/zos_subsystems/cics/cmci/module_defaults/README.md

 # Using module_defaults to install a program definition

-This sample playbook demonstrates how to use the `cmci_get` module from the `ibm_zos_cics` collection to retrieve operational data from running CICS regions.

-This example retrieves information corresponding to the `CICSRGN` resource table, but can be adapted to retrieve information about any of the resource tables supported by CICSPlex SM.
-The retrieved information is written to a CSV file, which you can open as a spreadsheet.

-This sample additionally shows how to automate installation of pre-requisites for the `cmci_*` modules.
+This sample creates and installs a CICS Program Defintion, and then deletes it.
+It uses module defaults to provide variable information to each of the actions in the cmci_group.

 ## Requirements

-- Python 3.84+
+- Python 3.8+
 - Ansible-core 2.12+

 ## Getting Started